AHMEDHANY18/minly-takehome-assignment/README.md

 * Upload images/videos
 * Browse a global feed
 * Like/unlike media
-* View their own uploads
+* View their own uploads and stats
-* Access the platform from web and mobile
+* Access the platform from both web and mobile apps

 Focusing on:

 * Clean architecture
 * Cloud storage
-* Realistic UX
+* Realistic UX (Instagram-like, Light Mode)
 * Code quality
 * Maintainability